CNET: Origins

-CNET, Inc., the site's owner, had its initial public offering (IPO) in July 1996.
+CNET online launched in June 1995.
+CNET, Inc., the site's owner, had its initial public offering (IPO) in July 1996, trading on the NASDAQ National Market as "CNWK".
 In 1998, CNET, Inc. was sued by Snap Technologies, operators of the education service CollegeEdge, for trademark infringement relating to CNET, Inc.'s ownership of the domain name Snap.com, due to Snap Technologies already owning a trademark on its name.

 CNET produced another television technology news program called News.com that aired on CNBC beginning in 1999.
 From 2001 to 2003, it operated CNET Radio on the Clear Channel-owned KNEW (910) in the San Francisco Bay Area, WBPS (890) in Boston, and XM Satellite Radio.
 CNET Radio offered technology-themed programming.
 After failing to attract a sufficient audience, CNET Radio ceased operating in January 2003 due to financial losses.